ExCL-Docs/excl-user-docs/quick-start-guides/slurm.md

 ### How is ExCL’s Slurm instance configured to count CPUs/Threads/Hyperthreading?

-Slurm is currently configured to allocate each core as a CPU (as opposed to each hyperthread as CPU) as well as allocating the memory and accelerators.
+Slurm is currently configured to allocate each core as a CPU (as opposed to each hyperthread as a CPU) as well as allocating the memory and accelerators.
 Slurm is NUMA-aware, so that can also be requested, but I have less experience with it.
 By default the systems are shared and requested resources are allocated. `--exclusive` can be used if you want the full system allocated.
 (Of course, Slurm only schedules work that is submitted via Slurm, which is why Slurm use is recommended for sharing of resources.
 Slurm has no way of accounting for work started outside Slurm.
 Since Slurm is not required, `htop`, [availability@excl.groups.io](https://excl.groups.io/g/availability/messages), and Slack are used to check and request use.
 And we do have restricted access reservation requests, but if the system can be shared with Slurm or Slack, then that is less work for us and allows for tighter sharing.

 ### Should I use `srun` or `salloc`?